 Loweswater is one of the lesser-known Lake District attractions, as the lake is smaller than most.
 However, this means that it is often much quieter and peaceful - and therefore, the perfect place for a romantic walk.
 Undisturbed nature, beautiful scenery and relaxation are all guaranteed during a visit to Loweswater.

 After a day full of walking, once Lockdown is over and doors are open, head to the Swan Hotel, where you can relax, unwind and prepare for tomorrow’s adventure in style.
 Whether this means you head for a massage at our Lake District spa, or indulge in some delicious food and drink at the Swan Inn or Cygneture Brasserie - the fun does not stop once you enter our doors.
-When evening falls, retire to your room for comfortable, luxurious night’s sleep!
+When evening falls, retire to your room or one of our luxury lake district cottages for comfortable, luxurious night’s sleep!

 At the Swan Hotel, we are known for excellent service and work hard to ensure our guests have everything they need at their fingertips during a stay at our swanderful hotel.